-R-Evolution offers experiences to enhance cultural awareness that support our evolution as a global community
+R-Evolution Dialogues in the Diaspora offers experiences to enhance cultural awareness that support our evolution as a global community

 Creating opportunities to educate and heal the African Diaspora and Indigenous Communities of Color through transformative conversations and global travel.

 To uplift and unite humanity by creating a future where the impacts of racism, colonization and cultural appropriation are acknowledged, repaired and healed.